nahidulhasan/nodejs-weather-app/readme.md

 ```

-If you don't specify any city and run code, you will get dhaka city temperature.
+If you don't specify any city and run the code, you will get Dhaka city temperature.

 Output :